incubyte/incubyte.github.io/content/blog/standup.md

 1. [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)), which is the most popular; The "Daily Scrum" comes from that.
 2. [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) is considered to be the best implementation of Agile.

-While “Standup meeting,” “Daily Sync meeting,” “Daily Scrum,” and any other name have different definitions, we should focus on the meeting from the Agile perspective instead of religiously following each one’s process and definition.
+Although terms like "Standup meeting," "Daily Sync meeting," "Daily Scrum," and others may have distinct definitions, we should focus on the meeting from the Agile perspective instead of religiously following each one’s process and definition.

 Over the years, as “conventional” project managers converted to the Agile way, Agile lost its core value, and so did standup meetings.
-Agile has become just another project management process.
-And the developers were far removed from it.
+Agile transformed into just another project management process, and developers found themselves increasingly detached from its original essence.

 ### Values

 If we look at Agile values, it focuses on “Interactions,” “Collaboration,” “Delivery,” and “Change.”
 Remember these while creating your own rules for standup meetings.

-### FAQ
+### FAQs

 ##### Q: What is the ideal frequency?